1

 而趙亦有公孫龍為堅白同異之辯,劇子之言; 魏有李悝,盡地力之教; 楚有尸子、長盧; 阿之吁子焉。 自如孟子至于吁子,世多有其書,故不論其傳云。

-Zhao also had Gongsun Long who made debates on the firm and white, same and different, and the words of Ju Zi; Wei had Li Kui, who taught the exhaustion of the land's forces; Chu had Shi Zi and Chang Lu; And Xu Zi of A. From Mencius to Xu Zi, the world has many of their books, so I will not discuss their biographies.
+Zhao also had Gongsun Long, with his debates on "hard and white" and "sameness and difference," as well as the sayings of Master Ju; Wei had Li Kui, who taught how to maximize the land's productive power; Chu had Shi Zi and Chang Lu; and Master Xu of A. From Mencius down to Xu Zi, many of their books circulate in the world, so I will not set out their biographies.

 13